School Resource Officers

 School Special Patrol Officers

-Greg YovaniPutnam Valley Elementary School
+Greg YovanePutnam Valley Elementary School

-Mathew MarksLakeview Elementary School
+Matthew MarksLakeview Elementary School

-Glen RussoFulmar Road Elementary School
+Milko MejiaFulmar Road Elementary School

 Brian BarrettAustin Road Elementary School

-Dean AnnicchiaricoMahopac High School Evenings
+Dean AnnicchiaricoMahopac High School

-Paul CilloMahopac Falls Elementary School
+Rob MazzeiMahopac Falls Elementary School

 Tom LewisKent Primary School